 Originally Published on MomsGetReal

 For the last couple of weeks, I’ve been reading Anne Lamott’s Bird by Bird.
-If you’re a writer, it’s one of those must-haves because it has a way of making the insanity of being a writer seem less like Sandra Bullock in Gravity and more like The Breakfast Club.
+If you’re a writer, it’s one of those must-haves.
+It has a way of making the insanity of being a writer seem less like Sandra Bullock in Gravity and more like The Breakfast Club.
 We all have ways we break down that someone else can identify with – no one has it easy.

 In it, Anne relays a story from a friend about an emotional acre.
 We all all born with an emotional acre, and it’s ours to do with as we please.
 There’s a gate at the middle that people will come in and out of.
 If someone dumps an oil spill on your acre, you can boot them.
 Same if they build a hideous garage – set fire to it and boot them.
 It’s your emotional acre.